anodyne/nova/docs/ideas.md

 * Rename from Crew Awards to Awards
 * Categories should actually be called type
 * Add the ability to create actual categories to sort awards by different types (level 1, level 2, battle awards, exploration awards, etc.)

-## Specs

-* Specs needs to be completely overhauled to be more flexible
-* Specs should be separated in to tabs
-    * Specs
-    * Deck listing
-    * Tour items
-    * Related items (shuttles, etc.)

 ## Catalogs

 * If a skin has default sections in it, you shouldn't be able to remove or deactivate it
-* Move setting skin defaults into the catalogue instead of Site Settings (?)
+* Move setting skin defaults into the catalog instead of Site Settings (?)
 * Need to research if there's an easy way to provide real multiple rank sets

 ## Site Content